How hyperspectral imaging can reveal the invisible

 Machine vision

-Imagine you have two pills next to each other.
+Imagine you have two tablets next to each other.
 Both the same size, and the same white color.
 Seemingly the same.

 With the human eye or a regular camera, you can't tell them apart, but in reality, the chemical composition is different.